 On 6-8 March 2008, the 68th NATO PA Rose-Roth Seminar on “Security in Caspian Region”.
 Security, political and economic development in the Caspian region and Central Asia, energy security and other issues relevant to the region were discussed during the seminar.
 Furthermore, the participants exchanged views on the region’s geographical location and its effects on the policy and practice of regional powers, situation in Afghanistan, developing market economy, state building process in Central Asia.

 On 16-18 June 2014, the 85th NATO PA Rose-Roth Seminar on “South Caucasus: Challenges and Opportunities”.
-Azerbaijan’s foreign and security Priorities and Euro-Atlantic Integration, Armenia-Azerbaijan: Nagorno-Karabakh conflict settlement process, security sector reforms in Azerbaijan, the Crimean crisis: implications for the South Caucasus, energy security: new opportunities in the Caucasus and Caspian regions, Afghanistan post-2014: supporting domestic and regional stability and other relevant regional issues were discusses within the framework of this seminar.
+Azerbaijan’s foreign and security priorities and Euro-Atlantic integration, Armenia-Azerbaijan conflict, its settlement process, security sector reforms in Azerbaijan, the Crimean crisis: implications for the South Caucasus, energy security: new opportunities in the Caucasus and Caspian regions, Afghanistan post-2014: supporting domestic and regional stability and other relevant regional issues were discussed within the framework of this seminar.

 Mutual visits, meetings on the issues of common interest, consultations and deliberations at different levels contribute to strengthen partnership of Azerbaijan Parliament (Milli Mejlis) with NATO PA.